- Open enrollment for 2022 health coverage runs from November 1, 2021 through January 15, 2022.

 - Enrollment in Iowa’s exchange reached a record high in 2021, with more than 59,000 people enrolled.

-- Medica and Wellmark offering 2020 plans statewide for 2021, plus Oscar in four metropolitan areas (plus a look back at insurer participation in Iowa’s exchange in prior years).
+- Medica and Wellmark offering plans statewide, plus Oscar in four metropolitan areas (plus a look back at insurer participation in Iowa’s exchange in prior years).

 - State enacted legislation to allow off-exchange sale of non-ACA-compliant plans through a Farm Bureau/Wellmark partnership.